 The 4+1 Program is designed to make it possible for all qualifying Defiance College undergraduate students to complete the MBA program in one additional year at Defiance College.
-The plan of study for the 4+1 Program requires the student to complete 12 credit hours of MBA coursework during the senior year and 24 hours of MBA coursework during the "+1" year.
+The plan of study for the 4+1 Program requires the student to complete 12 credit p.
+66, 2022-2023 Defiance College Graduate Catalog hours of MBA coursework during the senior year and 24 hours of MBA coursework during the "+1" year.
 Students interested in pursuing the 4+1 Program must meet the following requirements: